Kids and Self-Image

 We all spend time in front of the mirror — dressing, grooming, or checking our appearance.
 This is especially true for teens, who are undergoing rapid growth and appearance changes, and taking new interest in the way they look.
 How they feel about their appearance is important, since body image can be such a big part of self-esteem during the teen years.

 But feeling satisfied isn't always easy.
 Many kids who have positive body images become self-conscious or self-critical as they enter the teen years.
-It's not uncommon for teens to express dissatisfaction about their appearance or to compare themselves with their friends, celebrities, or people they see in the media.
+It's common for teens to express dissatisfaction about their appearance or to compare themselves with their friends, celebrities, or others in the media.
 Ads for everything from makeup and clothing to hair products and toothpaste send messages that a person needs to look a certain way to be happy.
 It's hard not to be influenced by that.

 While many teens feel dissatisfied with some aspect of their appearance, usually these concerns aren't consuming and don't cause extreme distress.
 They don't constantly occupy their thoughts or torment them and keep them from thinking about other things.